What an exciting new adventure! Here are a few things that you might find useful at this stage of your life.

 Get started with our step-by-step HOW DO I…update my personal details?

 It’s unlikely you'll constantly be thinking of something happening to you, but as your super is likely to be one of your biggest assets it’s important to ensure it ends up in the right hands in the event of the unexpected.

 A simple way to do this is to nominate a beneficiary for your super account – because super doesn’t automatically form part of your Will.

 Once you make a valid nomination, we must pay your death benefit to the person or people, or your estate, that you’ve nominated.
 If something happens to you and we don’t have a beneficiary nominated, we have discretion to decide which of your beneficiaries receives your super.

 Beginning a new relationship may affect your financial commitments, which makes it an important time to reconsider your insurance needs – how well would those commitments be protected if something happened to you?

 For example, you may want peace of mind that the new addition to your family will have some financial security if you’re unable to work because of injury or illness.
 Or if you’re buying or own a home, an insurance benefit may help reduce some outstanding mortgage or other debts.

 These types of 'life events' are often when people need to change their insurance cover, so one of the features we offer Accumulate Plus members is our life events cover option.
 With this option you may be eligible to increase existing cover when you marry or experience one of the other specific life events, without having to provide additional medical evidence.

 Find out more about life events cover.

 The financial wellbeing of your family is just as important to us as your own.
-That’s why we offer membership of one of Australia’s top-rated super funds to your spouse or partner as well.
+That’s why we offer membership to your spouse or partner as well.